|

 antimicrobial, anti-inflammatory and immunological properties of a traditional

-showed the aqueous root extract showed antiinflammatory and moderate
+remedy for furuncles.
+The aqueous root extract showed moderate

 antimicrobial activity against P aeruginosa and S aureus, the usual